Juancarlosvelazquez/FitBasePlus/README.md

 # FitBaseApp

-This is the prototype version of this App in development.
+This is the prototype version of the FitBase App which is currently in development.